The Great Race: Themes

 Director Blake Edwards based the film on the 1908 New York to Paris Race, very loosely interpreted.
 On February 12, 1908, the "Greatest Auto Race" began with six entrants, starting in New York City and racing westward across three continents.
 The destination was Paris, making it the first around-the-world automobile race.
 Only the approximate race route and the general time period were borrowed by Edwards in his effort to make "the funniest comedy ever".

 Edwards, a studious admirer of silent film, dedicated the film to film comedians Laurel and Hardy.
-The Great Race incorporated a great many silent era visual gags, along with slapstick, double entendres, parodies, and absurdities.
-The film includes such time-worn scenes as a barroom brawl, the tent of the desert sheik, a sword fight, and the laboratory of the mad scientist.
-The unintended consequences of Professor Fate's order,"Push the button, Max!" is a running gag, along with the spotless invulnerability of The Great Leslie.
+The Great Race incorporated a great many silent era visual gags, along with slapstick, double entendres, parodies and absurdities.
+The film includes such time-worn scenes as a barroom brawl, the tent of the desert sheik, a sword fight and the laboratory of the mad scientist.
+The unintended consequences of Professor Fate (Jack Lemmon)'s order, "Push the button, Max!" to his henchman Maximillian Mean (Peter Falk) is a running gag, along with the spotless invulnerability of The Great Leslie (Tony Curtis).

 Edwards poked fun at later films and literature as well.
-The saloon brawl scene was a parody of the western film genre, and a plot detour launched during the final third of the film was a direct parody of the novel The Prisoner of Zenda and of the 1937 film version of the story, where a traveler is a lookalike for the king and stands in for him.
+The saloon brawl scene was a parody of the western film genre and a plot detour launched during the final third of the film was a direct parody of the Anthony Hope novel The Prisoner of Zenda and of the 1937 film version of the story, where a traveler is a lookalike for the king and stands in for him.

 Production

 Because of the success of Edwards' previous films Breakfast at Tiffany's, The Pink Panther and A Shot in the Dark, the film's budget started at $6 million.
 Mirisch Productions initially financed the film for United Artists.
-The film's escalating costs led UA to drop the film, but the project was picked up by Warner Brothers.
+The film's escalating costs led UA to drop the film, but the project was picked up by Warner Bros.